Ghost of You and Me

-"Ghost of You and Me" is a 2001 single by British pop band BBMak.
-It appears on BBMak's debut studio album, Sooner or Later.
-The song peaked at number 8 on the US Adult Contemporary chart.
-It was written by Jon Lind and Richard Page (former vocalist of Mr. Mister).
-The song was covered in Australia by Rick Price for his album Another Place.
+"Ghost of You and Me" is a song by British pop band BBMak.
+It was written by Jon Lind and Richard Page (former vocalist of Mr. Mister) and appears on BBMak's debut studio album, Sooner or Later.
+The song was released only in the United States, being serviced to radio on 19 March 2001.
+The song peaked at number eight on the US Billboard Adult Contemporary chart and number 10 on the Billboard Bubbling Under Hot 100 Singles chart.

 Background

 "Ghost of You and Me" was originally recorded by Curtis Stigers for his 1995 album Time Was.
 Jon Lind played the demo for BBMak member Mark Barry when the band was recording in Los Angeles.
 Barry brought the demo to his band mates and they agreed to record it, with Barry saying, "When we recorded it we were so pleased at how it turned out to be.
 We had a full orchestra on the track.
 It sounds big, its a big epic ballad.
 It's one of those songs you know when you hear it you fall in love with it.
 So from our reaction as well we were very confident it would be hit".